hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Menu:      :menuselection:`Strip --> Start Editing Stashed Action`
    :Shortcut:  :kbd:`Shift-Tab`

-It will enter and exit Tweak Mode as usual, but will also make sure that the action can be edited in isolation (by flagging the NLA track that the action strip comes from as being "solo").
-This is useful for editing stashed actions, without the rest of the NLA Stack interfering.
+Enters Tweak Mode for the selected strip's action, making its keyframes available for editing in e.g. the :doc:`Graph Editor </editors/graph_editor/introduction>`.
+In addition, marks the strip's track as *Solo*, muting all the other tracks -- this way, they no longer influence the animation and you can focus exclusively on the action you're editing.

+While the menu item refers to stashed (muted) actions, this only reflects the typical use case.
+It works on unmuted actions as well.

-When you finished editing the strip, simply go to :menuselection:`Strip --> Stop Editing Stashed Action` or press :kbd:`Shift-Tab`.
+When you're done editing, click :menuselection:`Strip --> Stop Editing Stashed Action` or press :kbd:`Shift-Tab` again.

 .. list-table::